The 8 Lunar Phase Types

 The idea has sprouted, like a seed.
 There is excitement, a youthful curiosity, and energy to grow this new idea.
 It is full of hope for the new cycle that was started in the previous New Moon phase.

-During this phase the seed that was in the ground pushes its way through the soil.
+During this phase, the seed that was in the ground pushes its way through the soil.
 This is part of the active waxing cycle that is about growth.
-If you were born under this phase, you are ready to step out in the world.
+If you were born under this phase, you are ready to step out into the world.
 But maybe not too far from home.